 Q: My group already has a grant from Mama Cash.
 Can we still get a grant from the Red Umbrella Fund as well?

 A: Yes.
-The Red Umbrella Fund is administratively hosted by Mama Cash but makes its own grantmaking decisions.
+The Red Umbrella Fund makes its own grantmaking decisions.

 A: Yes.
-If you are selected for another grant, the new funds will be released after your final reports have been approved.
+Note that you may still have a gap between the two grants if you are selected, because the new funds will only be released after your final reports have been approved.

-Q: Our Red Umbrella Fund grant ends next year (in 2017), can we already apply for a new grant?
+Q: Our Red Umbrella Fund grant ends next year, can we already apply for a new grant?

 Q: We have had a Red Umbrella Fund grant before, which has ended.
 Can we apply again for a new grant?